Ale-rb/Gestore-Zaino-Python/README.md

-🎒 School Backpack Manager (Python)
+Project: Digital Backpack Manager

-This project is a console-based application designed to manage school subjects, developed to practice and master Object-Oriented Programming (OOP) concepts.
+Description: A Python-based CLI application to manage school subjects or items using Object-Oriented Programming (OOP).

-Features
-Data Persistence: Subjects are automatically saved and stored in a .txt file.
+Key Features: * Data Persistence: Uses the os and io modules to ensure data is saved in a .txt file even after the program closes.

-Synchronization: Dynamic management between the in-memory (RAM) list and the disk-based storage.
-Robustness: Uses the os library for smart and reliable file path management.
-Validation: Built-in checks to verify if a subject exists before attempting removal.
-Tech Stack
-Language: Python 3.x
-Concepts: OOP (Classes, Methods), File I/O, Error Handling.
+Dynamic Management: Users can add, view, and remove items in real-time.

+Robust Paths: Uses os.path to handle file locations correctly across different operating systems.